espretto/stryng/README.md

 - manually inherits the native `String` namespace and prototype
 - progressive enhancement to fulfill ECMA-Script 5 & 6 standards
-- every function is available as both
+- every function is (un-)curried for use as static or instance method for composure or chaining
-  - static function for functional programming
-  - instance method for object oriented programming
-- opt for (im-)mutability
+- Stryng instances can be either mutable or immutable (default)
 - seemless integration by overriding `toString` and `valueOf` on Stryng's prototype
 - spec-like failproof type casting mechanisms and default values to prevent unexpected results